Buy Althrocin 250mg Online

 Don’t miss a single dose of Erythromycin.
 But if you do miss a dose for some reason, take it as soon as you remember it.
 However, forget about the missed dose if the time for the next dose is near.
 Don

 ‘t take multiple doses close to each other to compensate for the missed dose as that will lead to extra medicine in your body at one time which can be harmful

 What if I overdose?

-Get immediate medical attention in case of an overdose or call the poison helpline at 1-800-222-1222.
+Get immediate medical attention in case of an overdose or call the Poison helpline at 1-800-222-1222.

 What should I avoid while taking Erythromycin?

-Antibiotic associated diarrhea is a common side effect of any antibiotic medicine.
+Antibiotic-associated diarrhea is a common side effect of any antibiotic medicine.
 Do not use any diarrhea medicine without your doctor’s advice.

 Erythromycin Side Effects

 Erythromycin usage may lead to some common side effects such as nausea, diarrhea, vomiting, stomach pain or cramps, appetite loss, or mild heartburn.
-A serious side effect due to Erythromycin is rare but get medical attention right away if you experience any of these conditions: joint pain or swelling, unusual fatigue, hearing problems, yellowing of skin or eyes, dark urine or change in amount of urine.
+A serious side effect due to Erythromycin is rare but get medical attention right away if you experience any of these conditions: joint pain or swelling, unusual fatigue, hearing problems, yellowing of skin or eyes, dark urine or change in the amount of urine.

 In rare cases, Erythromycin can cause a severe form of diarrhea (Clostridium difficile â€“ associated diarrhea) due to resistant bacteria.
 This condition may occur during the treatment, or several weeks or months after stopping the treatment.
-Do not take anti diarrhea medicine without asking your doctor.
+Do not take anti-diarrhea medicine without asking your doctor.
 Let your doctor know immediately if you have persistent diarrhea, abdominal or stomach pain/cramping, or blood or mucus in your stool.